 How Automated Billing Compliance Protects Every Contact

-Automated Reg F billing compliance embeds regulatory rules directly into the collections workflow engine.
-The system evaluates every proposed contact — whether voice, SMS, email, or push notification — against all applicable regulations simultaneously before it reaches a subscriber.
-Specifically, it checks consent status, contact frequency limits, time-of-day restrictions, state-specific rules, dispute flags, and channel permissions.
-All of this happens in milliseconds.
+Automated Reg F billing compliance builds the rules into the collections workflow engine.
+It checks every proposed contact — voice, SMS, email, or push — against all rules at once, before it reaches a subscriber.
+It verifies consent, contact frequency, time-of-day limits, state rules, dispute flags, and channel permissions.
+All in milliseconds.

-If any rule would be violated by the proposed contract, the system automatically blocks it.
-As a result, the agent never sees the account in their queue.
+If a contact would break any rule, the system blocks it.
+The agent never sees the account.
 The dialer never places the call.
 The SMS never sends.
-In essence, billing compliance is not a post-contact audit — it is a pre-contact gate that makes violations structurally impossible.
-According to the CFPB’s debt collection compliance resources, embedding compliance logic directly into systems is a foundational element of defensible collections programs.
+Compliance is not a post-contact audit.
+It is a pre-contact gate that makes violations structurally impossible.
+The CFPB’s debt collection resources confirm that embedding compliance logic into systems is a core part of a defensible program.

 “The only compliant collections operation in 2026 is one where compliance is automated.
 The regulatory environment is too complex and too punitive for human-managed compliance at scale.
 AI does not forget rules.
 It does not miscalculate time zones.
 It does not lose track of contact frequency.” — CFPB Compliance Advisory, 2026